signalfx/lambda-csharp/README.md

 With this option, you will extend `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction` and `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` to send metrics to SignalFx.

-With this option, you will  **not** need to explicitly define the logic for sending metrics.
+With this option, you will  **not** need to explicitly define the logic for sending telemetry.

 Review the following example: